 Tires can only handle so much vehicle weight.
 With RVs, it’s very easy to go over these weight limitations as you take more people and possessions on your trip.
 You can find out the weight limitations of your RV’s tires by looking at the owner’s manual of the vehicle.

 The most important figure that you want to look out for is the Gross Vehicle Weight Rating (GVWR) of your RV.
-This refers to the maximum weight that the vehicle can handle, including everything (and everyone) that is in it.
-If you are unsure whether you are exceeding your vehicle’s GVWR, there are commercial truck weighing stations that can allow you to weigh your vehicle (with people inside it) for a small fee.
+This refers to the maximum weight that the vehicle can handle.
+The number everything (and everyone) inside the vehicle.
+Unsure whether you are exceeding your vehicle’s GVWR?
+Commercial truck weighing stations allow anyone to weigh their vehicle for a small fee.